 - Talk with your Financial Advisor about whether futures investing may be right for you.

-Investments in commodities, futures, and managed futures are speculative, involve substantial risk, and are not suitable for all investors.
-Investors should be aware that due to leverage, such investments can quickly lead to large losses as well as gains.
-Additionally, restrictions on redemptions may affect an investor’s ability to withdraw their participation.
+Investments in commodities and futures are speculative, involve substantial risk, and are not appropriate for all investors.
+Investors should be aware that such investments can quickly lead to large losses as well as gains.
+Additionally, restrictions on redemptions may affect investors’ ability to withdraw their participation.
 Further, there may be substantial fees and expenses.
-Investors should see the disclosure documents for a complete description of investment objectives, risks, charges, and expenses.